mattdton/Somatic-shortV-nf/README.md

 - A bash script `gatk4_selectvariants.pbs` is provided in the `scripts` folder which can read in your public resource VCF, and select common biallelic SNP variants (by default, those with an allele frequency of > 0.05).
 This script can be directly run on the NCI Gadi HPC.
 You can fill in the values for the required variables in this script and submit your job using the command :`qsub gatk4_selectvariants.pbs`.
 - We will include this functionality as an optional module in the next version of the pipeline.

-When you run the pipeline, you will use the mandatory `--ref` parameter to specify the location and name of the reference.fasta file:
+When you run the pipeline, you will use the mandatory `--common_biallelic_variants` parameter to specify the location and name of the reference.fasta file:
 ```
 --common_biallelic_variants /path/to/common_biallelic_variants.vcf
 ```